FAQ

 Synthetic or mixed hair (synthetic with human) can't be bleached, colored or toned.

 As for cutting a wig, a regular hairdresser should have no problem handling that.
+If you ant to cut your wig yourself, it is strongly advised to cut the wig on a mannequinhead or on somebody else.

-How to curl a wig?
+How to style a hairpiece?

 When curling a wig, it’s essential to first determine whether the hair can withstand heat.
 Traditional synthetic wigs cannot be curled using heat tools, but our heat-friendly synthetic fibers can.
 We recommend The Tresstech Cool Dual Flow Styler and Curler, specifically designed for styling heat-friendly synthetic wigs.